 Never use a fuse of a higher or lower amperage rating than specified on the fuse box cover.
 This could damage the electrical system or cause a fire.
 If any electrical equipment does not operate, check for an open fuse.

-- Be sure the ignition switch and the headlight switch are OFF. - Open the glove box to access the fuse box cover. - 8-24 Maintenance and do-it-yourself
+- Be sure the ignition switch and the headlight switch are OFF.

-- 3. Pull the fuse box cover to remove. - 4.
-Remove the fuse with the fuse puller.
+- 2. Pull the fuse box cover to remove.

+- 3. Remove the fuse with the fuse puller.

-- 5. If the fuse is open (A), replace it with an equivalent good fuse (B). - 6.
+- 4. If the fuse is open (A), replace it with an equivalent good fuse (B). - 5.
 Push the fuse box cover to install. - If a new fuse also opens, have the electrical system checked and repaired by a NISSAN dealer.

-Extended storage switch
+Extended storage switch (if so equipped)